mattions/neuronvisio/docs/storage.rst

 The file has a structure shown in the following images

 .. image:: images/hdf_neuronvisio_0.5_structure.png
-    :scale: 60
+    :scale: 40
-The GenericRef is the data structure used by Neuronvisio.
-The `VecRef` is the specialized one, which extend the `BaseRef`.
+The Refs is the data structure used by Neuronvisio.
+The `VecRef` is the specialized one.
+It is possible to add more Ref subclassing the :class:`manager.BaseRef`.

 Using the manager object to store the results of your simulation
 ----------------------------------------------------------------